currentco/pixel-art/README.md

 # Pixel Art Studio

 This is a pixel art maker that enables you to be a pixel artist.
-The game is suitable for kids over 3 years old.
+The application is suitable for kids over 3 years old.

 ## Table of Contents